andis-spr/fzf-bookmarks/README.md

 ## Features

 - Type and select multiple bookmarks for opening them the web browser.
-- It's plaintext!
+- It's all plaintext!
 Manage bookmarks via your favorite text editor & version control.
 - Runs the same in Unix-like system & Windows command-line interfaces.

 ## Bookmarks